mossbanay/Psychology-3-4/Questions/Chapter6.md

 #### Explain why STM can be described as the 'seat of consciousness' but neither sensory memory nor LTM can be described in this way.

 Information stored in sensory memory and LTM is not accessible directly to be consciously thought about, this ability is limited to the STM.
+The STM holds all information we are consciously aware of at any point in time.
+It is where all reasoning, feeling and thinking occurs.

 ---